Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ### 5. `createNft` helper function

 Next, let's create a helper function to handle creating the NFT.
 This function takes in the Metaplex instance, metadata URI and NFT data as inputs.
-It uses the `create` method of the SDK to create the NFT, passing in the metadata URI, name, seller fee and symbol as parameters.
+It uses the `create` method of the SDK to create the NFT, passing in the metadata URI, name, seller fee, and symbol as parameters.

 ```tsx
 // helper function create NFT